Manojk-1989/interview-template-angular-and-laravel/README.md

   - 100 * 50 + 300 - 5 * 10
   - 50 / 10 * 200 - 50 / 10
   - 0.4 + 0.2 - 0.3 + 0.2
+##
+admin email ;- admin@gmail.com
+admin password:- 123456

+use the interview.sql to import into database